 NET MODULE WebManager

 Admin Password Setup Please set a password for the admin account.
 It shall have a minimum length of 6 characters and contain at least 2 numbers and 2 letters.

 Username: admin

 Enter new password:

-Confirm new password: I agree to the terms and conditions
+Confirm new password:

 Configure automatic mobile data connection

-Apply

-NetModule Insights

-Subscribe to our mailing and get the latest news about software releases and much more
+NetModule Insights Subscribe to our mailing and get the latest news about software releases and much more

-NetModule Router Simulator Hostname netbox Software Version 4.4.0.103 © 2004-2020, NetModule AG
+NetModule Router Simulator Hostname neibox Software Version 4.4.0.103 © 2004-2020, NetModule AG